Monte Markham: Stage

 One of his earliest stage experiences was at the Oregon Shakespeare Festival in the summer of 1961, where he played Horatio in Hamlet.
 Markham made his Broadway debut in 1973 in Irene, for which he won the Theatre World Award.
 He also appeared on Broadway in Same Time, Next Year (1975).

 Film

 Markham's film work includes Hour of the Gun, Guns of the Magnificent Seven, Midway, Airport '77, and We Are Still Here.
-He has served as a consultant, director, producer, and narrator for A&E's Classroom, The Great Ships and Air Combat series.